blanklob/helium/README.md

 yarn build
 ```

-- To lint shopify linting and ESLINT for javascript use the command.
+- To run shopify theme linting use the command.

 ```shell
 yarn lint